 Option 1: Yesterday — Today — Tomorrow

-- I have the necessary experience to study at your university successfully;
+- I have the experience necessary to study at a university successfully;

-- at the moment I want to get some knowledge for my further development;
+- At the moment I want to get the knowledge for further development;

-- your program is an ideal option to achieve these goals, since I can achieve … .
+- Your program is ideal for these purposes since I can achieve ...

 Option 2: I — You — We

-- the description of your achievements, talents, interests;
+- The description of my achievements, talents, interests;

-- the chosen program fully corresponds to my ambitions;
+- The chosen program fully corresponds with my ambitions;

 Option 3: What — Why — For what purpose